 Title

-How is accessibility to cities affecting biodiversity change?
+How is accessibility to cities influencing biodiversity change?

 Introduction

 Globally, humans have modified 50% of terrestrial land cover, leading to major pressures on the biosphere and its inhabitants (IPBES, 2020).
 Increasing human population and the growth of cities and road networks, which predicate the equity agenda of the UN by advancing accessibility (UN, 2015), are expected to cause additional pressures on the natural environment.
 Urbanisation and roads have greatly altered habitats and connectivity of those, leading to disturbances in ecological communities.
 Abundance, richness and composition of ecological communities are changing globally in complex ways (Blowes et al., 2019; Eriksson and Hillebrand, 2019; Magurran et al., 2019; Dornelas et al., 2019).
 Current rates of changes of ecological communities are beyond what ecological theory predicts (Gotelli, 2017).
 The consequences for ecosystem processes, such as their temporal and spatial resilience are not fully understood, their link has been identified though.
 Understanding drivers of global biodiversity change to establish effective conservation programs without compromising human development towards better equality, is a key topic on the agenda of decision makers all over the world.
 We currently only have a limited understanding of how accessibility to cities, such as the presence of cities and roads, as a global change driver, is altering the assemblages of communities.